Inventitech/phd-thesis-template/README.md

 - It keeps a consistent style of reporting page numbers on top of pages.
 - The screen and print versions of the PDF resemble each other more, while pertaining the respective benefits of each format (for example, for on-screen PDFs, no offset binding adjustment is needed).
 - The propositions page can now fit a bigger amount of text.
 Moreover, the format of the propositions page now fits inside the thesis, instead of being the same size (which would stand outside the printed book).
+- It changes a couple of questionable defaults, such as the copyright notice by the author.
 - It includes commands to generate ready-to-be-printed PDFs with all fonts embedded, a typical requirement to publish PDFs.